stefan-it/lrz-gpu-tutorial/README.md

 # Container - first steps

-Inside the container you can now install your desired software packages.
+Inside the container you can install your desired software packages.
 The next steps shows the installation of some very useful tools when you are working in the container.